Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Conclusion

 \section{Conclusion}

 We conclude that:

-\begin{itemize} \item The proposed method, based on the Hausdorff distance, can be used to select scenes with similar traffic context from a large naturalistic dataset. \item With the extracted scenes, the variability in human responses be investigated, independent of the executed maneuver, and without the need for costly and time-consuming driving-simulator experiments. \item Investigating human responses to these scenes (i.e., the trajectories evolving from similar initial conditions) exposes the variability in human responses on both an operational \textit{and} a tactical level. \end{itemize}
+\begin{itemize} \item When a set of comparable traffic scenes needs to be extracted from a large naturalistic dataset (e.g. for human factors analyses), our proposed methodology offers an automated and repeatable approach.
+We demonstrate our method on a HighD dataset, showing our method could find 250 comparable traffic scenes for a handpicked car-following scenario with three other vehicles surrounding the ego vehicle. \item With the extracted scenes, the variability in human responses be investigated, independent of the executed maneuver, and without the need for costly and time-consuming driving-simulator experiments. \item Our case study illustrates how the trajectories evolving from similar initial conditions (of 250 comparable traffic scenes) can be analyzed to show variability in operational \underline{and} tactical driver behavior. \end{itemize}